Do you want to find the best Google Analytics plugin for your WordPress site?

 It offers a user-friendly way to connect your WordPress website with Google Analytics.

 You don’t need to mess around with code or technical stuff.
 Just install the plugin, connect it to your Google Analytics account, and you’re good to go.
-One thing you need to keep in mind is when you manually add Google’s tracking code to your WordPress site, any time you try out new WordPress themes or switch a theme, you can lose this tracking code and will have to make the connection all over again.
+One thing you need to keep in mind is when you manually add Google’s tracking code to your WordPress site, any time you try out new WordPress themes or switch a theme, you can lose this Google Analytics tracking code and will have to make the connection all over again.

 That won’t happen with MonsterInsights.
 There’s an easy setup wizard to help you connect your site and configure the recommended settings: